facontidavide/cloudini-release/README.md

 The latter could achieve excellent compression ratios, but it is very sloooow and it doesn't preserve the original order of the points in the point cloud.

-Compared with the Draco sequential mode, Cloudini achieves approximately the same compression, but is considerably faster in my (currently limited) benchmark.
+Compared with the Draco sequential mode, Cloudini achieves approximately the same compression, but is considerably faster (about 3-4 times faster encoding).

 ### Does the decoder need to know the parameters used while encoding?